Risk Factors Dashboard

 Our business strategy includes strategic growth, and our financial condition and results of operations could be negatively affected if we fail to grow or fail to manage our growth effectively.

 Although there can be no assurance of success or the availability of branch or financial services acquisitions in the future, we may seek to supplement our internal growth through attractive acquisitions.
 We cannot predict the number, size or timing of acquisitions, or whether any such acquisition will occur at all.
 Our acquisition efforts have traditionally focused on targeted entities in markets in which we currently operate and markets in which we believe we can compete effectively.
-However, as consolidation of the financial services industry continues, the competition for suitable acquisition candidates may increase and, as the number of appropriate targets decreases, the prices for potential acquisitions could increase which could reduce our potential returns, and reduce the attractiveness of these opportunities to us.
+However, as consolidation of the financial services industry continues, the competition for suitable acquisition candidates may increase and, as the number of appropriate targets decreases, the prices for potential acquisitions could increase, which could reduce our potential returns and reduce the attractiveness of these opportunities to us.
+We may compete with other financial services companies for acquisition opportunities, that may have greater financial resources than we do and may be able to pay more for an acquisition than we are able or willing to pay.
 We may compete with other financial services companies for acquisition opportunities, and many of these competitors have greater financial resources than we do and may be able to pay more for an acquisition than we are able or willing to pay.

 We must respond to rapid technological changes and these changes may be more difficult or expensive than anticipated.